 The Year 8 English course aims to extend the learning begun in Year 7.
-It further expands the range of materials available to students to take into account their growing maturity and widening range of experiences.
+It further expands the range of skills being developed by students to take into account their growing maturity and widening experiences.

 The Year 8 course expects an increasing independence in students' approach to set tasks and encourages students to reflect on their learning processes and strategies in order to improve their skills.